kirjavascript/Qbject/README.md

 Exports a global 'Qbject' when dumped in your page as a script tag.

-You could use [this](https://lodash.com/docs/4.17.4#get) or [this](https://www.npmjs.com/package/babel-plugin-transform-optional-chaining) or [this](https://github.com/tc39/proposal-optional-chaining) instead if you just need optional chaining.
+You could use [this](https://lodash.com/docs/4.17.4#get), [this](https://www.npmjs.com/package/babel-plugin-transform-optional-chaining) or [this](https://github.com/tc39/proposal-optional-chaining) instead if you just need optional chaining.

 Install
 ---